GrHav/Hacktiv8_capstone/README.md

 ### Problem Statement
 The focus problems to be analysis are:
-1. Academic Correlation: Does the frequency of AI usage have a positive correlation with a student's GPA?
+1. Academic Correlation: To what extent does the frequency of AI assistant use influence a student's self-reported Effectiveness Score?
+Is there a direct relationship between how often a student engages with AI and their perception of its usefulness?
-2. Effective Usage Patterns: Which types of AI use (e.g., homework help, concept explanation) correlate most strongly with a higher effectiveness score and a better GPA?
-3. Predictive Factors: To what extent can a student's GPA be predicted by variables such as frequency of use, perceived effectiveness, major, and year of study?
-4. Tasks Correlation : Do all task can benefitted by using AI assitance?
+2. Usage Patterns  and Demographic Impact : How do specific demographic factors (e.g., Major, Year of Study) or usage patterns correlate with a student's perceived Effectiveness Score?
+We will identify if certain student cohorts utilize and benefit from AI assistants more than others.
+3. Tasks-Specific Benefits : Do all academic tasks benefit equally from AI assistance?
+How does the specific Purpose of Use of an AI assistant (e.g., Homework help, Concept explanation) correlate with a student's final perceived Effectiveness Score?
+We will identify which tasks are most effectively supported by AI and provide insights into the expected outcomes for each.

 ### Approach
 This project uses LLM by IBM (IBM-granite-3.3-8b-instruct).
 By using LLM, model expected to analyze all problem that had been stated above.
 Kaggle dataset is used for this project https://www.kaggle.com/datasets/ayeshasal89/ai-assistant-usage-in-student-life-synthetic.
 The analysis process of this project will follow systematic flow, from data analysis to visualization and conclusion.